i-on-project/integration/docs/batch jobs/isel-timetable-batch-specification.md

 ## Overview

 This documents aims to specify the process of extracting information from the timetable document published by ISEL in the beggining of each semester.
-The extraction is a batch job developed using [Spring Batch](https://spring.io/projects/spring-batch) - a framework to build and run batch applications.
 For more information on how the isel timetable extraction batch job uses the components of Spring Batch, refer to the [batch job architecture summary]()

 ## Extractable information